SAP/ui5-webcomponents/docs/FAQ.md

 **Q: Are UI5 Web Components APIs stable?**

-**A:** Not yet, but a 1.0.0 RC is nearing around the end of June 2019
+**A:** Mostly yes since the project is in Release Candidate state, but minor changes may still be expected until the official release.

 **Q: Can I create my own UI5 Web Components?**